ellipsephp/handlers-container/README.md

 $container = new SomePsr11Container;

 // Decorate the container with a reflection container.
+// Specify the request handler implementations can be auto wired.
-$container = new ReflectionContainer($container);
+$reflection = new ReflectionContainer($container, [
+    RequestHandlerInterface::class,
+]);

-// Create a container request handler with the Psr-11 container and a request handler class name.
+// Create a container request handler with the reflection container and a request handler class name.
-$handler = new ContainerRequestHandler($container, SomeRequestHandler::class);
+$handler = new ContainerRequestHandler($reflection, SomeRequestHandler::class);

-// A new instance of SomeRequestHandler is built and its ->handle() method is proxied.
+// An instance of SomeRequestHandler is built and its ->handle() method is proxied.
 $response = $handler->handle($request);
 ```